 Bathing and Dressing: Your loved one is:

-_____ (1) Not able to bathe himself or do other routine tasks like shaving or dressing
+_____ (1) Not able to bathe themselves or do other routine tasks like shaving or dressing

 _____ (2) Able to take a tub bath or a shower but needs help and support

-_____ (3) Able to bathe, groom, and dress on his own
+_____ (3) Able to bathe, groom, and dress on their own

 Going to the Bathroom: Your loved one is:

-_____ (1) Not able to control his bowels or bladder
+_____ (1) Not able to control their bowels or bladder

 _____ (2) Able to control bowels and bladder but needs help to use a bedpan or get to the bathroom

-_____ (3) Can get to the bathroom on his own
+_____ (3) Can get to the bathroom on their own

 Time Needed for Care: Your loved one: